phutterman/resume/nfutterman-resume.md

 ### University of California Marching Band // Aug.
 2005 – May 2009

 * Marching instructor and member of computer committee for three seasons.
-* Supported users of the software used to chart field shows and developed simple, accessible instructions for its use across platforms.
 * Managed 20+ hour per week schedule while employed and in school full-time.